Results breakdown of the 2010 United Kingdom general election: England

-Of the 533 seats in England, only 532 were contested on the day of the general election.
+Of the 533 seats in England, 532 were contested on the day of the general election.
 Polling in Thirsk and Malton was delayed until 27 May due to the death of the UKIP candidate.
 The Conservatives won an absolute majority of seats in England with 61 seats more than all other parties combined, and securing an average swing of 5.6% from Labour.

 Geographical representations of seats coloured by winning party can be misleading to the eye.
 Boundaries are drawn by number of electors not geography.
 This results in rural seats having a large area due to lower population density, while urban seats, with a high density of voters, are geographically quite small.
 A pure geographical representation of seats coloured by party can make parties with rural seats seem far more popular than urban ones.
 To counter this bias, the BBC published a map where each seat was an equal size hexagon.

 Details of results are given below: